shubhmeena/shubhmeena/README.md

-- 👋 Hi, I’m @shubhmeena
+- 👋 Hi, I’m @shubhmmeena
-- 👀 I’m interested in technologies around
+- 👀 I’m interested in technologies and AI
-- 🌱 I’m currently learning java programming
+- 🌱 I’m currently learning Java programming
-- 💞️ I’m looking to collaborate on java knowledge
+- 💞️ I’m looking to collaborate on Java knowledge
 - 📫 How to reach me shubhammeena8358@gmail.com

 <!---